denysdovhan/learnyoubash/exercises/streams_pipes_and_lists/problem.en.md

 | `<<`     | [Here documents](http://tldp.org/LDP/abs/html/here-docs.html) syntax |
 | `<<<`    | [Here strings](http://www.tldp.org/LDP/abs/html/x17837.html) |

-Here are few examples of using redirections:
+Here are a few examples of using redirections:

 ```bash
 # output of ls will be written to list.txt